• Published January 7, 2025

 Although social identity is often talked about in terms of a single category (“either X or Y”), people actually have multiple social identities that combine together to influence our interactions.
 Learn what social identity is, how to understand your own, and why it matters for leadership.

-Published July 7, 2024
+Published January 7, 2025

 People working to understand social identity and why it's important

 Today’s global workforce is more diverse than ever before.
-Leaders who want to tap the potential of everyone on their teams and harness the power of their diverse experiences must understand how to lead multicultural teams and build a climate of respect at the organization.
+Leaders who want to tap the potential of everyone on their teams and harness the power of their unique experiences must understand how to lead multicultural teams and build a climate of respect at the organization.

 To do this, they must understand and consider their team’s different perspectives and lived experiences.
 This starts with understanding social identity — both others’ and their own.